Building Our Vision

 Our Vision Process

-UUAA’s Vision 2050 project began with a year-long community dialogue in 2019-20 about who we want to be as a congregation, and what kind of world we want to leave future generations.
-The result was a boldly-imagined bright and just future for our children and grandchildren that we intend to bring alive by living in alignment with our principles, values, and covenants.
+Our Vision 2050 journey began in 2019 with a year-long community dialogue about who we want to be as a congregation, and what kind of world we want to leave future generations.
+The result was a boldly-imagined bright and just future as laid out in this Congregational Vision, designed to serve as our North Star for the work we will do together over the next 30 years and beyond.

 Our Vision Priorities